 How to Import Android Phone Contacts from Your Computer

 Your computer’s e-mail program is doubtless a useful repository of contacts you’ve built up over the years.
 You can export these contacts from your computer’s e-mail program and then import them into your Android phone.
-It’s not the simplest thing to do, but it’s a quick way to build up your phone’s address book.
+The process isn't the simplest thing to do, but it is a quick way to build up your phone’s address book.

 In the Windows Live Mail program, choose Go→Contacts, and then choose File→Export→Business Card (.VCF) to export the contacts.